Syria: Trump announces troops are pulled from the region, threatens Turkey economically

 Refugees, Turkey and Syria

 Turkey wants to return the refugees.
 Syria wants to have more control over the country.
-The United States wants out of the area.
+The United States wants to get out of the area.

-Trump started this by pulling the troops from the region.
-He wanted the United States to stop being the police force of the region.
-He is accomplishing this by pulling the troops.

 The chances of a deal are more prominent if the two parties work it out themselves.
 The negotiations are between Turkey and Syria.
 Russia is brokering the deal, who have always been allies of Syria and made an arms deal with Turkey.